Sarah Schafer, MD

 Use the standing test for POTS.
 Record readings at 1, 2, 3, 5, and 10 minutes (vs. 2, 5, 10 minutes.)

 If your blood pressure (bp) drops more than 20 mm systolic (top number) or 10 mm diastolic (bottom number) at 3 minutes, this indicates OH, rather than POTs.
-It is best to complete the 10-minute test unless you feel like fainting.
+It is best to complete the 10-minute test unless you feel like fainting, in which case you should stop immediately.

 Why not add the extra readings for OH at the outset?
 This should be fine if you have someone helping you.
 Even small movements, such as looking at the blood pressure monitor or recording your result, reduce the accuracy of the test.